SmartOpenLab/Cursos/FabFes23_Paper_RepairingAndRecyclingElectronicWhileLearning/readme.md

 Presentation of the paper presented in "FabFest 23 – Designing Relisient Futures" at Thimphu, Bhutan, July 2023, by Antonio Gordillo Guerrero (anto@unex.es).

-The full paper can be found published [here](https://zenodo.org/record/8171644).
+The full paper can be found [here](https://zenodo.org/record/8171644).

 ## Abstract